ikeg225/joedle/README.md

-# wordle_clone
+# Joedle

-A simple vanilla js clone of Wordle
+A Wordle clone but with customized words and word length.